 Approval was conditional on the company covering its Australian legal costs and penalties.

-Hunter and McDonald lodged an appeal against the Court finding in the ASIC case, but withdrew it in May.
+Hunter and Macdonald lodged an appeal against the Court finding in the ASIC case, but withdrew it in May.

 Penalties in the ASIC case have yet to be determined with the case heading back to court following the withdrawal of the appeal.